• WORKS

-"...and Smell the Roses" - An E.LEE Performance Art Piece by Eric Lee
+"...and Smell the Roses" - An E.LEE Performance Art Piece

 Part of my mission in creating shows is to expose people to art that inspires me.
 Over the past few years I’ve been introduced to contemporary dance.
 I didn’t feel I understood it at first, but once I let it just wash over me and evaluate how it was making me feel, it impacted me profoundly.
 These experiences have been enriching in my life and I’ve been excited to share it with others.